 This is what happened to Phil.
 Surgeons at M.D.
 Anderson Cancer Center in Houston took out his tumor and six months later it reared its ugly head again.
 But luckily, it came back in an area of the brain right above where the tumor was and this gave doctors a chance to treat it.
 Instead of opting for another surgery, he entered the Delta 24 clinical trial.
 The trial involves injecting a modified cold virus directly into the tumor.
 Since entering the trial in April 2012, Phil has seen his tumor shrink every 8 weeks to the point where it is now non-existent.
 Of the 29 people in the trial, only two others had the same outcome.
 Baumann feels more than blessed.

 Most people who deal with a disease as devastating as this one would be happy to receive good news and move on with their lives.
 However, you have never met Phil and his wife, Misty.
-Last year, they put on the first Curefest at the Humble Civic Center in Humble, TX, just north of Houston.
+In 2012, they put on the first Curefest at the Humble Civic Center in Humble, TX, just north of Houston.
 The event raised more than $150,000 and helped fund nine patients in the Delta 24 trial at M.D.
 Anderson.
-The money raised at Curefest 2013 will go towards a new phase of the trial that is looking at the effectiveness of injecting stem cells directly into the bone marrow, and sparing patients the pain of a needle in the skull every 8 weeks.
+The money raised at Curefest 2015 will go towards a new phase of the trial that is looking at the effectiveness of injecting stem cells directly into the bone marrow, and sparing patients the pain of a needle in the skull every 8 weeks.

 “It takes your breath away when we see how the community has supported our family and our quest to find a cure for brain cancer. ” said Misty Baumann.
 “It’s going to be a great day.”